sai-zack-dev/query-based-intelligence-visualization/README.md

 ---

 ## ✅ Full Setup Guide for QBIV (Main App + AI Proxy)
+Make sure you have:

+* Node.js ≥ 18
+* npm ≥ 9

 ### 1. **Clone and Set Up the AI Proxy First**